mickelson/attract/Layouts.md

       - `Align.Centre` (default)
       - `Align.Left`
       - `Align.Right`
+      - `Align.TopCentre`
+      - `Align.TopLeft`
+      - `Align.TopRight`
+      - `Align.BottomCentre`
+      - `Align.BottomLeft`
+      - `Align.BottomRight`
+      - `Align.MiddleCentre`
+      - `Align.MiddleLeft`
+      - `Align.MiddleRight`
+     The last 3 alignment modes have the same function as the first 3, but they are more accurate.
+The first 3 modes are preserved for compatibility.
    * `word_wrap` - Get/set whether word wrapping is enabled in this text
      (boolean).
 Default is `false`.
    * `msg_width` - Get the width of the text message, in layout coordinates.
    * `font` - Get/set the name of the font used for this text.
 Default is the layout font name.
-   * `nomargin` - Get/set whether margin spacing should be added to sides of the text (boolean).
-Default value is `false`.
+   * `margin` - Get/set the margin spacing in pixels to sides of the text.
+     Default value is `-1` which calcualtes the margin based on the .char_size.
    * `shader` - Get/set the GLSL shader for this text.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
    * `zorder` - Get/set the Text's order in the applicable draw list.
 When